bjorns/aem-cmd/README.md

 #### Manual install

 For manual install, acmd is available in PyPI.
-To install, simply call pip like any other python package.

     $ pip install aem-cmd
     ...